JiminGo-Research/jimingo-research.github.io/_projects/5_project.md

     </div>
 </div>

-<bStep 3: Price comparison</b> We observed that <b>products with different quantities or sizes were sometimes incorrectly identified as identical</b>.
+<b>Step 3: Price comparison</b> We observed that <b>products with different quantities or sizes were sometimes incorrectly identified as identical</b>.
 Since image and title similarities couldn't fully solve this, we introduced a third step—comparing product prices.
 For instance, if a product is sold for $10 in Korea and $50 in Portugal, we would consider them separate items, even if their image and title similarities were high.
 However, if the price difference is reasonable (e.g., $50 in Portugal versus $35 in Korea), we would consider them the same product.

 <b> Results : </b>
 Based on this method, I developed a beta version of the website using HTML, CSS, Bootstrap, React, JavaScript, and a database.